-Images are stored as raster data wherein each cell in the image has a row and column number.
-Vector data, such as feature classes in geodatabases, shapefiles, and coverages, is stored in real-world coordinates.
-To display images with this vector data, it is necessary to establish an image-to-world transformation that converts the image coordinates to real-world coordinates.
+Images are stored as raster data where each cell in the image has a row and column number.
+In addition to these ordered rows and columns of pixels, real-world coordinates are also needed.
+To display images in the correct location, it is necessary to establish an image-to-world transformation that converts the image coordinates to real-world coordinates.
 This transformation information is typically stored with the image.

 World file naming conventions

 It's easy to identify the world file that should accompany an image file—world files use the same name as the image, with the letter w appended.
 For example, the world file for the image file mytown.tif would be mytown.tifw, and the world file for redlands.jpg would be redlands.jpgw.
 Sometimes the naming convention varies from this first description, using the first and third characters of the image file's suffix and a final letter w as the world file suffix.
 Therefore, for mytown.tif, the world file would be mytown.tfw, or for redlands.jpg, its world file would be redlands.jgw.

 For images that lack an extension or have an extension that is shorter than three characters, the letter w is added to the end of the file name without altering it.
 Therefore, the world file for the image file terrain would be terrainw, and the world file for the image file floorpln.rs would be floorpln.rsw.

 |Raster data file||World files|

 If the transformation cannot be expressed as a world file, the transformation information will be written in the .aux.xml file and also in the world file, as an approximate affine transformation.
 This world file that is created will have an x on the end of the extension name.
 For example, a TIFF image with an approximate affine transformation has the extension .tfwx.
 Keep in mind that this is not an exact transformation; it is only an approximation.